 What obstacles stand in my way of growth?

 What learning moments did I encounter today?

 Who am I helping develop into a leader?

 No matter what area of life you want to focus on for growth, use this simple format of asking questions to dig deeper and accelerate your progress.

-I know, you’re probably feeling resistance to the depth of this journaling ritual.
+I know, you’re probably feeling resistant to the depth of this journaling ritual.
 I promise you will receive results if you set aside 20 – 30 minutes daily.
 Like anything worth pursuing, you will get out of it, what you put into it.
-There is value in writing out your questions and answers; you’ll be amazed to discover what you truly know, think and believe about yourself and your life.
-Your journal will also become an amazing reference and confidence building tool to reflect back on your journey and see how you overcame challenging circumstances.
+There is value in writing out your questions and answers; you’ll be amazed to discover what you truly know, think, and believe about yourself and your life.
+Your journal will also become an amazing reference and confidence-building tool to reflect back on your journey and see how you overcame challenging circumstances.

 Your ultimate goal is to become the best possible version of yourself and reach your full potential.